mandimf/BugFarm/Home.md

 ### What's in this Wiki?
 The Open Bug Farm wiki consists of two main parts:

-* Community best practices for raising bugs
+* Insect species guides
-* Documentation for the Open Bug Farm kits
+* Open Bug Farm kit documentation

 ### How can I contribute?